gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 ------------------------------------

 Yes, under http://groups.google.com/group/geoadmin-api
-Feel free to use it ans ask all teh questions you want.
+Feel free to use it and ask all the questions you want.

 Who is using the GeoAdmin API ?
 -------------------------------